 Line 14f.
 Other (code F).
 Attach a statement showing the amount of foreign source income included in each of the following categories.

-Section 901(j) income.

-section 1231 gain (loss).

-Income re-sourced by treaty.
+- Section 901(j) income. - Income re-sourced by treaty.

 Lines 14g-14h.
 Deductions Allocated and Apportioned at Shareholder Level